ZeSlammy/iSpindHub/README.md

 This one is an easy to find on Ali Express and is nice because it plugs directly onto a D1 Mini.
 Display is square 128*128

+/!\ I have not tested it (recently) directly plugged onto the D1 Mini.
+I used the bottom connection and soldered pins.

 | Marking on screen  |  D1 Mini PIN  |  Alternative names  | Comments  |
 | :------------: | :------------: | :------------: | :------------: |
 | LED  | 3.3V  | LCD | Could be on 5V if your screen is tolerant  |